 The Organization has entered into construction contracts for capital improvements.
-The Organization's remaining commitment for construction contracts entered into was approximately \$9,200,000 and \$2,400,000 as of June 30, 2016 and 2015, respectively.
-Subsequent to year end, the Organization entered into construction contracts with a contract value of approximately \$12,350,000.
-Additionally, the Organization contracts for certain maintenance and consulting services.
-The remaining commitments for these contracts totaled approximately \$1,800,000 and \$2,500,000 at June 30, 2016 and 2015, respectively, and will be paid out over the five year terms of the contracts.
+The Organization's remaining commitment for construction contracts entered into was approximately \$2,700,000 and \$9,200,000 as of June 30, 2017 and 2016, respectively.
+Additionally, the Organization contracts for certain maintenance services.
+The remaining commitments for this contract totaled approximately \$1,100,000 and \$1,800,000 at June 30, 2017 and 2016, respectively, and will be paid out over the remaining 2 years of the contract.